OBOAcademy/obook/docs/reference/glossary-of-terms.md

 #### Materialised

-The process of calculating the implicit statements in an ontology - making inferred axioms explicit by asserting them.
+The process of making inferred axioms explicit by asserting them.

 #### Name